tdewin/best-practices-guide/resource_planning/interaction_with_vsphere.md

 # Interaction with vSphere

-Veeam Backup & Replication interacts heavily with the vSphere infrastructure.
+Veeam Backup & Replication relies heavily on the vSphere infrastructure it is protecting.
 Much of the implementation success depends on the performance and stability of this environment.
 In this section, we will discuss those interactions and note the items that should be considered for a successful implementation.